 Brand new communities will need a helping hand.
 Plan to spend time and resources on community management, and set some ground rules — like a Code of Conduct — to make everyone feel safe and welcome.

-Set up your Slack team
+Set up your Slack workspace

-- Choose your Team Admins
+- Choose your Workspace Admins

 - Let interested attendees request a Slack account

-Try building a web form so attendees who'd like to join your Slack team can request an invitation from you.
+Try building a web form so attendees who'd like to join your Slack workspace can request an invitation from you.
 (You could use a service like Typeform, Wufoo, or Google Docs to manage this.)
 Keep in mind: If you send invitations to all attendees at once, you might run into our invitation limits.